View Opperman’s works at the expanded gallery until 30 August

-9. Meet three cute rockies face-to-face.
+9. Meet some fascinating aquarium animals.
 Those who want to connect with the aquarium’s rockhopper penguins (the birds with the crazy yellow rock ‘n’ roll hairdos) can book a Penguin Experience.
 Meet, feed and interact with the flightless birds in an informative and fun way.
 Or, you can find out more about the aquarium’s turtle rescue with through an Ocean Experience and get a fish’s-eye view of the I&J Ocean Exhibit with mask and snorkel.
 Do note, these experiences come at an extra cost and no more than two people can join the experience at a time.

 10. Dive with creatures of the deep.
 If you have a Discover Scuba qualification (or higher) you can scuba dive in the I&J Ocean Exhibition.
 If you have a minimum Open Water 1 qualification, you can dive with the ragged-tooth sharks in the Predator Exhibit (no cage required).
-Advanced divers can also dive in the kelp forest exhibition.
 This comes at an extra cost and booking is required.
 If they don’t have a qualification, the aquarium gives diving lessons.